Faith. Service. Law.

 Structure.
 Two semesters, normally one academic year.
 Eight elective courses, four of which must be at the 800- or 900-level.
 At least four courses must be in one of the four basic theological disciplines (Biblical, Historical, Theological, or Ministerial), designated as the major.
 Students choose between a comprehensive examination and a thesis of 12,000–20,000 words (50–75 pages) written as the continuation of a directed study; artistic projects are permitted with a written description of at least 10,000 words.

 Faculty.
 Duke’s Divinity faculty is the engine of the program’s reputation.
 Per Duke’s own data, Divinity faculty “comprise five percent of total Duke University faculty” yet account for “15% of the publications coming out of Duke University.”
 The bench spans biblical studies, historical and systematic theology, ethics, world Christianity, and practical theology, with notable strength in Methodist and Anglican studies.
-As with Princeton and Yale, verify the specific supervisor on the live faculty page; the Ph.D. program’s well-known generational turnover (Richard Hays’s death in January 2025; Joel Marcus’s transition to emeritus; Bart Ehrman’s retirement at UNC) affects the cross-registered intellectual environment without changing Duke Divinity’s own faculty.
+As with Princeton and Yale, verify the specific supervisor on the live faculty page; recent generational turnover is material.
+Richard Hays’s death in January 2025 and Joel Marcus’s transition to emeritus both represent direct losses to Duke Divinity’s own faculty in New Testament and biblical theology.
+Bart Ehrman’s retirement at UNC affects the cross-registered intellectual environment Duke students draw on without changing Duke Divinity’s own faculty roster, but it is a meaningful loss to the broader Triangle-area biblical-studies ecology.

 Admissions.
 Application opens in September; final deadline April 15.
 Requires a 3.25 cumulative GPA in an ATS-accredited M.Div., M.T.S., or comparable master’s.
 Three letters, statement of purpose, academic writing sample.